1841 Maine gubernatorial election: General election

-On election day, 13 September 1841, Whig nominee Edward Kent lost re-election by a margin of 10,564 votes against his opponent Democratic nominee John Fairfield, thereby losing Whig control over the office of Governor to the Democrats.
-Fairfield was sworn in as the 16th Governor of Maine on 5 January 1842.
+On election day, September 13, 1841, Whig nominee Edward Kent lost re-election by a margin of 10,564 votes against his opponent Democratic nominee John Fairfield, thereby losing Whig control over the office of Governor to the Democrats.
+Fairfield was sworn in as the 16th Governor of Maine on January 5, 1842.

+This election marked the first time that the Liberty Party, an minor third party focused on the issue of abolitionism, ran a candidate for the office.